mohamedluay/Messenger_Platform_Tutorial_TDD/tutorials/english/Lesson_6.md

 };
 ```

-Let's run this lesson tests to check if it passes yet 🤓.
+Now, we have made it to the last green check in this tutorial 👏, we have wrote our last piece of code here, let's check if it is turned green.

 ```sh
 ./scripts/start_tutorial.sh lesson_6